ELLEN'S KITCHEN

 If you have to buy store bread, Pepperidge Farm Very Thin Sliced Bread in white or whole wheat works well for making tea sandwiches.
 Cocktail slices in rye or pumpernickel are also good choices.

-FILLINGS: All fillings should be mashed until smooth and mixed with mayonnaise, cream or milk so that it can be easily spread.
-Wrap in wax paper and chill for 2 or more hours.
-Cut each loaf into 1/4 inch slices.
+FILLINGS: Any filling should be mashed until smooth and mixed with mayonnaise, cream or milk so that it can be easily spread.
+Wrap/cover in wax paper and chill for 2 or more hours.

 When spreading your filling or butter be sure to spread no thicker than the thickness of the bread, taking it to the edge and keeping it evenly thick.
 Do not run over the sides.
 If a recipe calls for the bread to be buttered before adding the filling, you should neatly and lightly spread with butter first.